Hovercraft-Studio/oversite/README.md

 - The AppStore table has extra info and state indicators based on the full server.mjs
 - Heartbeats should be in milliseconds since the client app started
   - This lets us see uptime across clients and takes advantage of special formatting and indicators for keys with "heartbeat" in the name
-  - If "sender" is "tablet", then the heartbeat should be "tablet_heartbeat" - the heartbeat is matched with the sender ID and the monitor has extra visibility in the client list
+  - If "sender" is "tablet", then the heartbeat should be "tablet_heartbeat" - the heartbeat is matched with the sender ID and the monitor has extra visibility in the client list.
+If not seen for 20 seconds, the heartbeat row will turn red
+- Besides "_heartbeat" keys, there's also a special case for "_health" keys.
+The monitor will show a red row if the value is false or 0.
+This can be helpful for monitoring the health of a camera feed, for example, but the value would have to be set in the originating app

 ### Web Components